Dr. Glen Doran

 - Office: Anthropology Department Rm.
 100

 - Vitae: Dr. Doran's Vitae

-Glen H. Doran is chair of the FSU Anthropology Department and has been an FSU faculty member since 1980.
+Glen H. Doran is former chair of the FSU Anthropology Department and has been an FSU faculty member since 1980.
 He has research interests in archaeology and human skeletal biology, primarily in the southeastern United States and particularly populations in the Archaic.
 He is probably best known for his work at the Windover cemetery in Brevard County, Florida (7400 years before present).
 His interest in soils and geoarchaeology has grown in the last decade and has been involved in specialized Geoprobe work from Florida to Tennessee and west to Texas.
 He received his Bachelors and Masters degrees in anthropology from the University of Texas and his Ph.D. from the University of California, Davis.